WarmCyan/cvera/README.md

   to what was input) from the parser.
 * `bin/run` - a vera interpreter, pipe or load vera code and it will run through it step by step.
 Use `--plast` to only print out the final symbols in the accumulator, or don't to see the bag at each step.
+Specify `--steps NUM` to set a maximum number of steps to evaluate.
 * `bin/variables` - a variables compiler pass, turns a `|#| variables, ...`
   annotation into the appropriate rule set and prints it to stdout.
 This means you can use it as part of a piped chain into the interpreter, e.g.: